Lorain's Civil Rights Fighters

 Acknowledgement

 While this project came out of the class discussion and research by the members of the African American Literature class at Lorain County Community College, it would not have been possible without many people's help.
 Cheri Campbell at Lorain Public Library, Terry Metter at Cleveland Public Library, and Kaitlyn Donaldson at Lorain Historical Society offered critical research guides and databases, archives, and suggestions.
-Alexandria Romanovich at Tri-C introduced me to the Humanities Faculty-Consortium Student Project Narrative, encouraging me to brainstorm about this project with my students.
+Alexandria Romanovich at Tri-C introduced us to the Humanities Faculty-Consortium Student Project Narrative, encouraging to brainstorm about this project with my students in fall 2022.
 Janeya Hisle at the Society made this class project useful for the learning public.
 Her passion for and knowledge of collecting the history of Black Lorain encourage the students to pursue their research.
-At last, this project is generously funded by the Andrew W. Mellon Foundation through the Cleveland Humanities Collaborative (CHC) consortium.
+At last, this project began with the generous fund by the Andrew W. Mellon Foundation through the Cleveland Humanities Collaborative (CHC) consortium.
 We are grateful.